 The first step in preventing or controlling fire risk is to understand where exactly these fire risks occur during daily operations.
 For example, faults and improper use of electrical equipment is one of the most common causes of fire in spray environments.

-Many application mixtures contain volatile compounds that can ignite with only a slight exposure to flame or electrical current.
+Many application mixtures contain volatile compounds that can ignite with only slight exposure to flame or electrical current.
 This means operators need to keep their equipment and electrical system in good repair with regular maintenance checks and inspections.